SahilLohan/MovieMania-API/README.md

 - Connect to your local MSSQL Server instance.

-- Run the .script.sql file provided to create all the necessary tables, stored procedures, and database schema.
+- Run the Db-script.sql file provided to create all the necessary tables, stored procedures, and database schema.

 ## Configuration